maldonado/evolution_data_mining/readme.md

 ## Requirements
 * Python (virtual environment recommended, requirements.txt provided)
 * Git
-* Valid OAuth token from GitHub, you can find information [here](https://gist.github.com/maldonado/88cd34deef8bff4c9779) about how to create your OAuth token.
+* Valid GitHub OAuth token, click [here](https://gist.github.com/maldonado/88cd34deef8bff4c9779) for instructions.

 If Python or Virtual Environment is not installed you can find instructions [here](http://docs.python-guide.org/en/latest/starting/install/osx/).

 ## How to use ?
 (The mentioned scripts below are located in github_data_extraction folder)

+### Extracting commits

 1. Create a folder to place the extracted commits.
 2. Edit the request_commits.py script adding the path to the commits folder and your OAuth token.